MBC404/DataAnalytics/README.md

 # DataAnalytics
-DataAnalytics of a employees in India and NewZealand using MicroSoft PowerBI
+DataAnalytics of  employees in India and NewZealand using MicroSoft PowerBI